 Pre-Sedation Dentistry Instructions

-The date, time, and place of the sedation appointment are given to the patient.
-Patient may need a prescription for the night prior to the IV sedation appointment.
+- The date, time, and place of the sedation appointment are given to the patient.
+The patient may need a prescription for the night prior to the IV sedation appointment.

 For more information about oral or IV sedation dentistry or to schedule a consultation at our NC sedation dental practice, call us at (336) 841-0000.